srinivas191206/Vaidhyasetumain/GITHUB_SETUP_INSTRUCTIONS.md

 Once your code is on GitHub, you can:
 1. Go to [vercel.com](https://vercel.com)
 2. Sign in with GitHub
-3. Import your `vaidhya-setu-telemedicine` repository
+3. Import your `clinic-pro-telemedicine` repository
 4. Deploy with automatic configuration

 ## 🎯 Project Features Ready for Deployment